technmsg/spcrew.org/content/errata.md

 ## Copyright

-This web site's contents are Copyright &copy; 2017 SPHS Tech Crew and are available under the [Creative Commons](https://creativecommons.org/) [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License](http://creativecommons.org/licenses/by-nc/4.0/).
+This web site's contents are Copyright &copy; Severna Park High School Tech Crew and are available under the [Creative Commons](https://creativecommons.org/) [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License](http://creativecommons.org/licenses/by-nc/4.0/).
 Some rights reserved.

 Learn all about [Creative Commons](https://creativecommons.org/about/) or consult the [Frequently Asked Questions](https://creativecommons.org/faq/).
 Pretty awesome stuff.

 ## Affiliations

-The site maintainer is currently employed by [Cloudera](http://www.cloudera.com) and [Anne Arundel County Public Schools](http://www.aacps.org), although the opinions expressed on this site are those of the maintainer.
+The opinions expressed on this site are those of the site maintainers and not those of their respective employers (past or present), [Anne Arundel County Public Schools](https://www.aacps.org), or the [Falcon Drama Boosters](https://www.sphsdrama.com/about).

 The site maintainer is a participant in the [Amazon Services LLC Associates Program](https://affiliate-program.amazon.com/), an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to [amazon.com](http://www.amazon.com?tag=sptech-20).
 All fees from the program are used to subsidize the cost of web site hosting.